farmera/sare_grant/study_results_drones.md

 ###### Figure 7.
 Comparison of performance of NDVI versus GNDVI in early to high season sugarcane crop.

-__Figure 7__ demonstrates the subtle difference that may be revealed when using an alternative vegetation index at a different point in the growth season.
+__Figure 7__ demonstrates the subtle differences revealed when using an alternative vegetation index at a different time in the growth season.
 Two groups of nine images are displayed, the top group is NDVI, the bottom is GNDVI.
-Compared with NDVI, GNDVI shows lower correlation with yield data overall but may be better suited at certain times in the season.
-As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreases sensitivity of GNDVI while denser sections later in season (right-most column) tend to benefit by dampening some of the saturation that NDVI produced later in the year.
+Compared with NDVI, GNDVI shows lower correlation with yield data overall but may be better suited at certain points in the season.
+As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreases the sensitivity of GNDVI while denser sections later in season (right-most column) tend to benefit by dampening the saturation that NDVI produces late in the season.
+Surprisingly, the central column is where GNDVI 'out-performs'
+NDVI in terms of its ability to correlate with final yield values.

 #### Regression Analysis